-Entering flight mode
+Entering flight mode To disable the Bluetooth wireless function and enter flight mode:

-To disable the Bluetooth wireless function and enter flight mode:
+- Open the battery door. - 2.
+With the hearing aid turned off, hold down the lower push button on the hearing aid while closing the battery door, and keep the button pushed down for 7 seconds.

-- 1. Open the battery door. - 2.
-Hold down the lower push button on the hearing aid while closing the battery door, and keep the button pushed down for 7 seconds.
+Exiting flight mode

-Exiting flight mode To enable the Bluetooth wireless function and to exit flight mode:
+To enable the Bluetooth wireless function and to exit flight mode:

-- 1. Open the battery door. - 2.
+- Open the battery door. - 2.
 Close the battery door.